molily/molily.de/_posts/2020-11-21-testing-angular.md

 This suite already benefits from `expectText` and `findEl`, but it is still using the leaky `DebugElement` abstraction.

 When using Spectator, configuring the test Module and creating the Component looks different.
-In the scope of the test suite, we create a Component factory_
+In the scope of the test suite, we create a *Component factory*:

 ```typescript
 describe('FullPhotoComponent with spectator', () => {